 The Pergamon, Berlin

 The Pergamon Museum is really quite remarkable.
 The first thing your eyes meet upon entering is the dramatic Ancient Greek Altar of the same name – a relic often included in Wonders of the World lists.
-Further in you’ll find a compilation of precious Islamic and Middle Eastern artifacts that were essentially dredged up and dragged to Germany in the early 1900’s – one of the most famous examples being the Ishtar Gate of Babylon.
-Hours disappear very easily in this museum.
+Further in you’ll find a compilation of precious Islāmic and Middle Eastern artifacts that were essentially dredged up and dragged to Germany in the early 1900’s – one of the most famous examples being the Ishtar Gate of Babylon.

 .